totalhack/zillion/README.md

 A `DataSource` config has the following main sections:

-* url: connection string for a DataSource
+* url: connection string for a datasource
-* metrics: optional list of metric configs specific to this DataSource
+* metrics: optional list of metric configs specific to this datasource
-* dimensions: optional list of dimension configs specific to this DataSource
+* dimensions: optional list of dimension configs specific to this datasource
 * tables: mapping of table names to table configs

 In this example we will use a JSON config file.
 You can also set your